To ensure that:

 This policy applies to:

-- all University members organising, undertaking or approving University travel and
+- all University members organising, undertaking or approving University travel funded by the University or a third party and

 - all University student activity travel, unless indicated otherwise